rabbitmq/rabbitmq-website/tutorials/tutorial-one-dotnet-stream.md

 > You can also use the .NET Framework to complete this tutorial however the
 > setup steps will be different.
 >
-> RabbitMQ .NET client 1.8 and later versions are distributed via [nuget](https://www.nuget.org/packages/RabbitMQ.Stream.Client/).
+> RabbitMQ .NET stream client 1.8 and later versions are distributed via [nuget](https://www.nuget.org/packages/RabbitMQ.Stream.Client/).
 >
 > This tutorial assumes you are using powershell on Windows.
 On MacOS and Linux nearly
 > any shell will work.